Ballet Arts Studio

 Middle School Ballet focuses on dancers aged 10 to 13, depending on ability, maturity and technical level.
 The primary goals remain developing coordination and encouraging a love and appreciation of proper technique and of movement and music.
 Class work continues to include the development of large and small motor skills and the French language vocabulary of ballet.
 Students begin to learn more and more complex ballet steps using proper technique.
 Students are introduced to specific expressive concepts of movement, and how to communicate through movement.
 Multiple classes are offered, and students are strongly encouraged to take more than two or three classes each week.

 Upper School Ballet focuses on 13 year old dancers through to pre-professional, depending on ability, maturity and technical level.
 The training continues to meet conservatory standards.
 Progress is guided and measured by individual evaluations and appropriate placements.
 Students may work on more than one level within the Upper School simultaneously, or stay in one level for more than one academic year.
 Multiple classes are offered, and students are encouraged to take class every day, and to take more than one class each day.

 Pointe placement is made following an individual assessment by the Director, in consultation with faculty members.
-Dancers wishing to dance on pointe at Ballet Arts Studio must take a minimum of three ballet classes per week at the studio.
+Dancers wishing to dance on pointe at Ballet Arts Studio must take a minimum of three ballet technique classes per week at the studio.
+The specialized Variations and Partnering classes are not technique classes.
 This requirement assures the dancer develops the strength and technique needed to safely progress on pointe.

 Private Coaching and Audition Preparation addresses individual development with specific corrections and coaching.
 Whether regular or occasional, private classes are an excellent tool for enhancing progress.
 Students who require audition choreography should speak with Ballet Arts' staff and faculty at least 12 weeks in advance of an audition date.

 Cammy Eckert teaching Lower School II dancers in Studio I